micromicromicro/micromicro.cash/help/cases_create_a_digital_asset_store.md

 ### Overview

-The store will be fairly simple, with four components:
+The infrastructure is fairly simple, with four components:

 * An Amazon S3 bucket will store the digital assets
 * A second bucket will host the webpage itself